 Blue Chip First-Year Experience

 To build community, we place each first-year student on a team of 15-20 other first-year students.
-During weekly meetings, students will engage in team-building activities, thoughtful discussions, and career development exercises.
+During weekly class meetings, students will engage in team-building activities, thoughtful discussions, and career development exercises.

 Here are some of our first-year events: